The anomaly of the CMB power with the latest Planck data: Introduction

-Here we focus on the lack of power anomaly, an intriguing feature that seems to be correlated with a low quadrupole, although it cannot be explained by a lack of quadrupole power alone.
-This anomaly consists in a missing of power with respect to that predicted by $\Lambda$CDM model.
-An early fast-roll phase of the inflaton could naturally explain such a lack of power, see e.g. \cite{Contaldi:2003zv,Cline:2003ve,Destri:2009hn,Cicoli:2013oba,Dudas:2012vv}: this anomaly might then witness at a new cosmological phase before the standard inflationary era (see e.g. \cite{Gruppuso:2015zia,Gruppuso:2015xqa,Gruppuso:2017nap}).
-The explanations for these large-scale CMB features are three: they could have cosmological origins \cite{Contaldi:2003zv}, they could be artifacts of astrophysical foregrounds and instrumental systematics or they could be statistical flukes.
-WMAP and Planck agree well on this feature, so it is very hard, albeit not impossible, to attribute this anomaly to instrumental effects.
-Moreover it is also difficult to believe that a lack of power could be generated by residuals of astrophysical emission, since the latter is not expected to be correlated with the CMB and therefore an astrophysical residual should increase the total power rather than decreasing it.
+Here we focus on the lack of power anomaly\footnote{ It should be noted that the lack of power anomaly and the lack of correlation, although related, are distinct phenomena.
+In general, the latter cannot be simply explained by reducing the power through different models.}, an intriguing feature that seems to be correlated with a low quadrupole, although it cannot be explained by a lack of quadrupole power alone.
+This anomaly consists in a missing of power with respect to that predicted by the $\Lambda$CDM model.
+An early fast-roll phase of the inflation could naturally explain such a lack of power, see e.g. \cite{Contaldi:2003zv,Cline:2003ve,Destri:2009hn,Cicoli:2013oba,Dudas:2012vv}: this anomaly might then witness a new cosmological phase before the standard inflationary era (see e.g. \cite{Gruppuso:2015zia,Gruppuso:2015xqa,Gruppuso:2017nap}).
+There are three possible explanations for these large-scale CMB features: they could have cosmological origins \cite{Contaldi:2003zv}, they could be artefacts of astrophysical foregrounds and instrumental systematics, or they could be statistical flukes.
+WMAP and \textit{Planck} are in good agreement on this feature, so it is very hard, albeit not impossible, to attribute this anomaly to instrumental effects.
+Moreover, it is also difficult to believe that a lack of power could be generated by residuals of astrophysical emission, since the latter is not expected to be correlated with the CMB and therefore an astrophysical residual should increase the total power rather than decrease it.
 In addition, in the case of a positive correlation between CMB photons and extra-galactic foregrounds, as seen in \cite{Luparello:2022kqb}, a correction for this effect would increase the discrepancy with the model, confirming the CMB lack of power \cite{Hansen:2023gra}.
 Hence, it appears natural to accept this as a real feature present in the CMB pattern.